Himanshunitrr/jaume-lab-assignment/README.md

 ## ⚙️ Practical Details

 - **Submission:**
-  Fork this repository and submit your project as a **private GitHub repo** `guillaumejaume` as a collaborator.
+  Fork this repository and submit your project as a **private GitHub repo** with `guillaumejaume` as a collaborator.

 - **Structure:**